Inter release Eriksen following serious health scare for Danish playmaker at Euro 2020

 While Eriksen is unable to turn out in the Italian top-flight, he is free to continue his playing career elsewhere.

-He has been using the training facilities at Odense in his homeland of late, with the intention being to stay in shape ahead of the winter transfer window.
+He has been using the training facilities at Odense in his homeland with the intention being to stay in shape ahead of the winter transfer window.

-A man with 109 international caps to his name can now start to sound out new employers, with various clubs reported to have expressed interest.
+Eriksen, who has 109 international caps, can now start to sound out new employers with various clubs reported to have interest.

-There has been talk of Eriksen returning to Eredivisie giants Eriksen – the club that provided him with a professional springboard after stepping out of a famed academy system.
+There has been talk of Eriksen returning to Eredivisie giants Ajax, where he played in their famous academy.

-Ajax know all about the qualities he would offer their cause, while they already have experience in dealing with players that have suffered heart problems in the past – with former Manchester United defender Daley Blind currently on their books.
+Ajax also have experience dealing with players who have suffered heart problems in the past, with former Manchester United defender Daley Blind on their books.

-Eriksen will be eager to find a new home, six months on from a life-threatening outing for his country, with his creative ability having previously allowed title triumphs to be enjoyed in the Netherlands and Italy while also taking in over 300 appearances for Premier League heavyweights Tottenham.
+Eriksen will be eager to find a new home six months on from his life-threatening incident, having won titles in the Netherlands and Italy while also making over 300 appearances for Premier League heavyweights Tottenham.